Philadelphia Dog Bite Attorney

 - Killed or severely injured another domestic animal

 - Has a history of attacking humans and animals without provocation

 - Indicated a propensity for attacking without provocation

 Is a dog owner always liable for the injuries resulting from a bite?

 Not necessarily.
 Under Pennsylvania law, the circumstances under which a bite occurred are important in determining liability.
 An owner is likely to be liable for a bite that occurred without provocation.
 However, this may not be the case if the injured person provoked the dog.
 Location also matters.
 An unprovoked bite can result in owner liability, whether the bite happened on public or private property.
 But if the injured person was trespassing when he or she was bitten, an owner may not be liable.
 Because these cases are heavily fact-specific, the best way to gauge liability is to call our dedicated Philadelphia dog bite attorneys today for a free initial consultation and case review.

 Do not wait to pursue compensation.
 Contact an aggressive Philadelphia dog bite attorney today

 With vast experience leveraging Pennsylvania’s dog bite statutes, we pursue the recovery you need and to which you are entitled.
-Contact The Law Offices of Michael T. van der Even online or call (215) 515-6892 to schedule a free initial consultation.
+Contact van der Veen, O’Neill, Hartshorn, and Levin Even online or call (215) 515-6892 to schedule a free initial consultation.
 Our all-star Philadelphia dog bite attorneys work around-the -clock, every day of the week and are available 24/7.
 We also invite you to visit the firm’s centrally-located office in downtown Philadelphia.